strauberly/tons-of-tacos-v1.2/DEV-JOURNAL.md

 ---

+-- 7 Jun 2023 --

+Still experimenting with where I want to catch certain errors and what makes most sense but completed test for an expired jwt.
+Next test will be for a jwt that isnt yet expired but the expiration is before the issued at.

+---

 -- 6 Jun 2023 --

 Finally broke through.
 Moved auth filter in security config to the top of the stack, implemented suggestions from Nicolas Francisco Corvi and additional documentation to incorporate a Handler Exception Resolver, and also added a lombok config file in order to make it work.